Best Face Masks to Protect Against Coronavirus

 Surgical Masks

 Surgical masks are also available in different variations.
-They are designed to prevent large droplets such as mucous or spit, being expelled from the user.
+They are designed to prevent large droplets such as mucus or spit, being expelled from the user.
 Whilst surgical masks offer an element of protection, they are not effective in filtering small particles in the air.
 A Type IIR surgical face mask offers more protection against splashes and is considered to be fluid resistant.

 You should not reuse a face mask.
 They are intended for single use as masks may be contaminated with infected droplets.
 You should not touch the front of a face mask, and it should be taken off from the ear straps.
 You should wash your hands before and after taking a mask off.
-The structural integrity of a mask may also be compromised once it has been used, which can make it less effective when using again.
+The structural integrity of a mask may also be compromised once it has been used, which can make it less effective when used again.

 Whilst all of our content is written and reviewed by healthcare professionals, it is not intended to be substituted for or used as medical advice.
 If you have any questions or concerns about your health, please speak to your doctor.